Did Jesus admit divinity when He said “I and My Father are one” in John 10:30?

 The example in the New Testament of the used of these three Greek terms is in Ephesians 4:5:

-Take note that the word used in the Greek Text of John 10:30 which is equivalent of “one” in English is “en” (the “neuter adjective”).
-Thus, in the Greek Text of John 10:30, the equivalent of the English word “one” (the Greek “en”) doesn’t refer to Jesus and the Father.
+Take note that in the Greek Text of John 10:30, the equivalent of the English word “one” is the Greek “en” (the “neuter adjective”), thus, it isn’t refering to Jesus and the Father.
 If the word “one” refers to Jesus and the Father, the verse should used the masculine “eis” instead of “en.”

 In the book The Pillar New Testament Commentary: The Gospel According to John, in page 394, the author D.A.
 Carson agreed that if the masculine “eis” is used this could refer to Christ and the Father and could meant that Christ and the Father are one in state of being or nature.
 However, because the neuter “en” was used instead, it shows that Jesus and the Father are “one accord” or one in objectives and actions.

 “Now HE WHO PLANTS AND HE WHO WATERS ARE ONE, and each one will receive his own reward according to his own labor.”
-(Emphasis mine)
+(I Corinthians 3:8 NKJV, Emphasis mine)